Switching from Sibelius to QuickStave

 These versions have no built-in MusicXML export.
 Install the Dolet for Sibelius plugin (Dolet 6+ was free; earlier versions were paid), then export as described above.

-If plugins aren’t an option, you can export as MIDI from Sibelius — MIDI import is coming to QuickStave soon.
+If plugins aren’t an option, you can export as MIDI from Sibelius and import that into QuickStave instead — MIDI import is built in.

 Sibelius First (free tier)

 Sibelius First historically lacked MusicXML export.
 The Dolet plugin may work depending on your version.
-Otherwise, MIDI export is your best option — QuickStave’s MIDI import is on the way.
+Otherwise, MIDI export is your best option — QuickStave imports MIDI too.

 What comes across in the import